-The Center provides centralized services to help students improve individual academic performance through advising, tutoring, career services, ADA accommodations, writing assistance, workshops and innovative academic, resources for single parents and mentoring support programs.
-The Center provides a "one-stop shop" within an environment that encourages students to attain their full academic potential.
+The Center provides centralized services to help students improve individual academic performance through advising, tutoring, career services, ADA accommodations, writing assistance, workshops and innovative academic programs.
+Additionally, the AC offers resources for single parents and mentoring support programs.
+It is a "one-stop shop" within an environment that encourages students to attain their full academic potential.
 In addition, group and individual study areas are available.